fyears/fyears.github.io/_posts/2015-06-21-electron-as-gui-of-python-apps.md

 categories: technology
 ---

+## important notice

+Do **NOT** need to read this post.
+Please checkout the [updated post](https://www.fyears.org/2017/02/electron-as-gui-of-python-apps-updated.html) for a better solution and a better explanation.

 ## what

 [Electron](http://electron.atom.io/) (formerly Atom Shell) is a desktop node.js-powered "shell".
 It is designed by Github and used to build [Atom Editor](https://atom.io/).